 - If it is one of the covered drugs that can be administered in the doctor's office.

-- If there is a Federally declared State of Emergency and you cannot make it to your regular pharmacy.
+- If there is a declared disaster or State of Emergency and you cannot make it to a network pharmacy.

 In these situations, check first with Member Services to see if there is an in-network pharmacy nearby.
 You can call Member Services at 1-888-667-0318 (TTY/TDD 711), 8 a.m. to 8 p.m., seven days a week.